asgharrazavi/NAMD-VMD-Tcl/utils/README.md

-### Some Tcl scripts for molecular dynamics simulation using VMD.
+### Some utility Tcl scripts for building protein systems and analysing molecular dynamics simulation using VMD

 ------